 There are twelve different butterflies to choose from.
 Just click on the title of the butterfly sheet to download it to your device.
-If you still want more butterfly images to choose from then check out the vintage butterfly images on the blog.
+If you still want more butterfly images, check out the images used for this DIY butterfly art decoration.

 The butterflies are the right size for an upcycled tuna can ornament if printed on a standard sheet of A4 computer paper.

 Step 1: I first cut a piece of cork to fit the base of the tuna can.
 This is so that there is somewhere to stick the specimen pins in.

 Top tip: The tuna tin cans I used were ring-pull ones and didn’t have any sharp edges.
 If the cans you use have sharp edges, just file them smooth.

 Step 2: Paint the tuna cans inside and out.
 Even though the tin cans will be decoupaged with paper, the edges and rims will still be visible.

 I used white spray paint, but red or green would also work well for the Christmas ornaments.
 If using spray paints, remember to use them in a well-ventilated space.
 (I do all my spray painting in the garden).